nashetty/SpellHive/README.md

 For preview of our site, please visit: https://tm3wtt-3000.csb.app/

-If unavailable, please visit: https://codesandbox.io/p/github/nashetty/SpellHive to start the live server
+If unavailable, please visit: https://codesandbox.io/p/github/nashetty/SpellHive to start the dev server